benschmaus/gluecon-2010/main/slides.md

 * Ideas have been around for awhile
 * RDBMS started with consistency, NoSQL started with availability
-* SQL isn't slow, ACID adds a lot of overhead
+* SQL isn't slow, ACID impls add a lot of overhead
 * Different consistency models for different data

+!SLIDE bullets incremental

+# NoSQL Nutshell #

+* No joins, light tx semantics
+* Enable horizontal scaling
+* Differ in scale-out, consistency, and data models

 !SLIDE bullets incremental